andreasawenlof/do-u-know-hans/assets/docs/README.md

 ###  Media
 #### Used Media
-- Media Section
+- Used Media
-  - Music
+- I've recorded soundtracks of Hans Zimmer tracks from spotify and then cut them to pieces in Logic Pro X for academic purposes.

 ###  Acknowledgments